danielelozzi/SPEED-CV/README.md

     * **Output Folder**: The application will automatically suggest an output path.
 You can also use the "Browse..." button to select a different location.
     * **Analysis Options**:
         * `Analyze un-enriched data only`: Check this if you only want to process data using pixel coordinates from the raw eye-tracking files.
+        * `Run Standard Event-Based Analysis`: Enables the baseline analysis of fixations, saccades, and pupil metrics segmented by events.
-        * `Generate Analysis Video`: If checked, the tool will create a summary video overlaying the analysis.
+        * `└─ Generate Standard Summary Video`: Creates the summary video for the standard analysis.
-        * `Run YOLO Object Detection Analysis`: Check this to enable the analysis of gaze data in relation to objects detected in the video. **This requires a GPU for efficient processing and the `world_timestamps.csv` file.**
+        * `Run YOLO Object Detection Analysis`: Master switch to enable YOLO features (requires a GPU).
+        * `└─ Run YOLO on Marker-Mapped Surface only`: **This is the new feature.** When checked, it runs a slower but highly-focused analysis on the perspective-corrected surface defined by `surface_positions.csv`.
+        * `   └─ Generate Warped Surface Video`: Creates a video of the cropped and flattened surface with object detections and gaze points drawn on it.

 3.  **Select Input Files**:
     * Click the "Browse..." button next to each file type to select the corresponding data file.